-Equity shares issued by the Kleshrahit Ltd. and Indriyadaman Ltd. are not listed in any of the recognized stock exchanges.
+Equity shares issued by the Kleshrahit Ltd. and Indrivadaman Ltd. are not listed in any of the recognized stock exchanges.

-In the context of aforesaid facts, answer the following question(s):-
+In the context of aforesaid facts, answer the following question(s):- listed or intend to list such class of securities, as may be prescribed in consultation with the Securities and Exchange Board, shall not be considered as listed companies.

 - (a) Whether the aforesaid companies can be considered as listed company(ies)? - (b) Explain the relationship between the aforesaid companies?
-(RTP May '22)

-(a) According to section 2(52) of the Companies Act, 2013, listed company means a company which has any of its securities listed on any recognized stock exchange; Provided that such class of companies, which have listed or intend to list such class of securities, as may be prescribed in consultation with the Securities and Exchange Board, shall not be considered as listed companies.
+ANSWER - (a) According to section 2(52) of the Companies Act, 2013, listed company means a company which has any of its securities listed on any recognized stock exchange; Provided that such class of companies, which have